HMC Digital Pathology Facility: Research and Academic Services

 - Submit the slides along with the request form.

-Please contact Jonathan Henriksen at firstname.lastname@example.org for the best method of delivering the slides to the scanning location at HMC.
-This page will be updated in the near future with more specific instructions for submitting slides for scanning from HMC and UWMC/Health Sciences Building.
+Please contact Jonathan Henriksen at firstname.lastname@example.org for the best method of delivering the slides to the scanning location at Harborview.
+This page will be updated in the near future with more specific instructions for submitting slides for scanning from H arborview and UW Medical Center - Montlake's Health Sciences Building.

 - You will be notified via email once the slides are scanned and the slides will be returned to the appropriate destination.